Navvab Safavi: Legacy

-Apart from Ayatollah Khomeini, Navvab's vision would influence many other important players of the Islamic Republic, for instance the scholar Morteza Motahhari, or being, with Jalal Al-e Ahmad and Ahmad Fardid, one of the main ideological pillars of the former conservative president of Iran, Mahmoud Ahmadinejad.
-The current Supreme Leader of Iran, Ali Khamenei, goes as far as saying "I have no doubt that it was Navab Safavi who first kindled the fire of revolutionary Islam in my heart."
+Apart from Ayatollah Khomeini, Navvab's vision would influence many other important players of the Islamic Republic, for instance the scholar Morteza Motahhari, or being, with Jalal Al-e-Ahmad and Ahmad Fardid, one of the main ideological pillars of the former conservative president of Iran, Mahmoud Ahmadinejad.
+The former Supreme Leader of Iran, Ali Khamenei, went as far as saying "I have no doubt that it was Navab Safavi who first kindled the fire of revolutionary Islam in my heart."
+Khamenei also named his second-born son (Mojtaba Khamenei, the third Supreme Leader of Iran) after Navvab.